decryptus/auton/README.md

         op:        'GET'
 ```

-You can use section `users` to specify users allowed by endpoint:
+Use section `users` to specify users allowed by endpoint:
 ```yaml
   ansible-playbook-ssh:
     plugin: subproc